 - Idle time is set to 0.
 Note that a standard circuit is defined as a circuit where the idle timer has no meaning.
 It will not be a fixed circuit to automatically dial-out.
 The only time the circuit will dial-out is if a PPP callback has been negotiated or if Multilink PPP has been enabled on this circuit.
-See "Shiva Password Authentication Protocol (SPAP)" and "Using the Multilink PPP Protocol" in the Nways Multiprotocol Access Services Software User's Guide . - Inbound calls are allowed.
-Any inbound is setup because PPP dial-in clients do not use the LID exchange implemented by Nways dial-circuits. - Outbound calls are allowed. - A default destination address is set up for "default address" This address is added to the list of ISDN addresses.
-Because these calls are inbound and the only outbound calls will be the result of either a callback or a multilink PPP exchange, the destination address is meaningless.
-However the address is required for the circuit parameters.
-Do not delete this address or your circuits will come up disabled.
+See "Shiva Password Authentication Protocol (SPAP)" and "Using the Multilink PPP Protocol" in the Access Integration Services Software User's Guide . - Inbound calls are allowed.
+Any inbound is setup because PPP dial-in clients do not use the LID exchange implemented by Nways dial-circuits. - Outbound calls are allowed.